-Victorian furniture refers to the style of furniture that was made during the reign of Queen Victoria (1837 – 1901).
+Victorian furniture refers to the style of antique furniture that was made during the reign of Queen Victoria (1837 – 1901).
 It is often revivalist in style, in that it adopts stylistic motifs from other periods, creating huge waves of revivals with nostalgic nods to the past.

 Victorian furniture pieces are valued for their opulence and elegance.
 Queen’s Victoria’s taste for grandeur shaped the period enormously, and grand and elaborate furniture was in fashion for much of her reign.

 There is a rich variety within Victorian furniture, each piece having been influenced by its individual revival.
 Pieces can be identified via their iconic features which make them authentic to their time.
 In this article, we explore some of these different styles and take a look at what aspects of Victorian furniture you should look out for to identify them when purchasing pieces.

 The gothic period covered the 12th to the 15th century, originating from French gothic architecture in the early 12th century.
 You can see the heavy influence of the medieval gothic architecture in the 19th century, with the revival style imitating the castles and glorious cathedrals of Europe.
 Victorian gothic furniture took on this style of detailed carving and geometric forms and became a popular aesthetic in the 19th century.

 Intricate carvings mark out this style, with woods such as rosewood, oak and walnut used to craft the pieces.
 Heavy fabrics would often be used, like velvet or leather, and designers favoured foliate motifs for ornamentation.
 Design elements also include pointed arches, spires, quatrefoils, trefoils and crockets.